kouhuitong/STAT992-fp-group-7/report.md

 For testing, `bash ./script/4_alignment_blocks.sh 1 4000000 5 500` was run on 5 strains, which generated 5 consercutive block of length 500bp and starting at 4000000 and then build an iqtree for each.
 It took about 22 minutes to finish and its outputs are now in `alignments/`.

 In our practice, we hope to get the **30 blocks, with starting position at 300,000 and length of 100,000 base pairs, of 216 strains for chromosome 1**.
 The command `bash ./script/4_alignment_blocks.sh 1 300000 30` should have been run on our platform but its estimated running time may reach several days.
-So, we tried to achieve this by 6480 (due to 30 blocks x 216 strains = 6480) parallel jobs running on HTC (high throughout computer) cluster and it took about 19.5 hours to finish (including queueing time).
+So, we tried to achieve this by 6480 (due to 30 blocks \* 216 strains = 6480) parallel jobs running on HTC (high throughout computer) cluster and it took about 19.5 hours to finish (including queueing time).
 And its output are now in `/iqtree/` directory.

 ## task 6
 The shell script [6_tree_distances.sh](scripts/6_tree_distances.sh) uses IQ-TREE to calculate the Robinson-Foulds (RF) distance between pairs of (unrooted) trees and between pairs of trees from consective tree in `iqtree/` from task 5.